 - Frugal transportation (including public transportation costs, gas and tolls)

-Add up the cost of all of these essentials.
-Already spending more money than what you bring in (step 1)?
+Add up the cost of everything.
+Already spending more money than what you bring in (Step 1)?
 You might want to research more ways to trim expenses.
-For example, consider taking steps to significantly cut grocery costs.
+Starting with nonessentials might make the most sense.

-Once you see how much money is left after necessities, go to the next step.
+Once you see how much money is left, go to the next step.